caseyjholmes/Centipedes/README.md

 Stay tuned for new panels to match the firmware modes.

-The first software mode is posted above on this page.
+The first and updated software mode is NOW posted above on this page.
-The second, "Centipedes Voltage Controlled Matser Clock", is available here:
+The second, "Centipedes Voltage Controlled Matser Clock", is NOW available here:
 https://github.com/caseyjholmes/Centipedes_Master_Clock

-The third mode, "Centipedes Voltage Controled Gate Crasher", is SOON to be available here:
+The third mode, "Centipedes Voltage Controled Gate Crasher", is NOW available here:
 https://github.com/caseyjholmes/Centipedes_Gate_Crasher

 The fourth mode, "Centipedes Voltage Controlled Clock Divider Multiplier" is SOON to be available here: